stanford-ai4physics/GBI/ranode/README.md

 ## Installation

-The environment requirement for RANODE based inference is available in `requirements.txt`, it can be installed by running:
+The environment requirement for RANODE based inference is available in `environment.yml`, it can be installed by running:

 ```
 conda env create -f environment.yml --prefix /path/gbi_ranode_env